The Works and Days: Production

 The film was inspired by a series of conversations between Winter, Edström, and Tayoko, who is Edström's real life mother-in-law.
-It was shot for a total of 27 weeks, across a 14-month period.
+It was shot for a total of 27 weeks across a 14-month period.
 At 480 minutes long, it is one of the longest films ever made.

 Release

-The film had its world premiere at the 2020 Berlin International Film Festival where it won the Encounters Golden Bear for Best Film.
+The film had its world premiere at the 2020 Berlin International Film Festival.
 It had its U.S. theatrical release on July 16, 2021 and its French theatrical release on June 22, 2022.

 Critical response

 The film received critical acclaim.
 Mark Peranson for Cinema Scope called the film "an utterly confident, magisterial effort that will stand the test of time."
 In La Internacional Cinéfila, Agnès Wildenstein called it, "The best movie of the year.
 A tremendous cinematic pleasure.
 And a film that will remain in the history of cinema."
 Jordan Cronk, writing for Artforum, described the film as a "comprehensive look at a vanishing way of life...uncommonly poignant and profound."
 Writing for Le Monde, Clarise Fabré called the film "a masterpiece."